jlord/git-it-electron/CONTRIBUTING.md

 $ npm run pack-mac
 ```

-This will output the contents of the application to a folder `Git-it-Packaged-Apps/Git-it-darwin-x64`
+This will output the contents of the application to a folder at `../Git-it-Packaged-Apps/Git-it-darwin-x64`.
-at the root of the repository.

 ```bash
 $ npm run pack-lin
 ```

-This will output the contents of the application to a folder `Git-it-Packaged-Apps/Git-it-linux-x64`
+This will output the contents of the application to a folder at `../Git-it-Packaged-Apps/Git-it-linux-x64`.
-at the root of the repository.

 ```bash
 $ npm run pack-win
 ```